Last Updated: 3/12/2022 | March 12th, 2022

-And time is something people always tell me they don’t have enough of and is one of the main reasons why they don’t travel as much as they would like.
-(Money is also an issue, but I’ll cover that in-depth in the coming weeks.)
+Time is something people always tell me they don’t have enough of and is one of the main reasons why they don’t travel as much as they would like.
+(Money is also an issue, which I’ve talked about here.)

-But even if they don’t want to be nomadic, most people I know with office jobs want to travel more than they do.
-They just think they don’t have the time to do so.
+But, even if they don’t want to be nomadic, most people I know with office jobs (specifically Americans) want to travel more than they do.
+They just think they don’t have the time.

 They are wrong.